-You are required to provide your immunization records to Health and Wellness Services through our online secure portal https://stnorbert.medicatconnect.com/.
+You are required to provide your immunization records to Health Services through our online secure portal https://stnorbert.medicatconnect.com/.
 If you do not receive these vaccinations, you must sign a waiver stating that you are unable to get these vaccinations.
-Waiver forms are available on the online portal under forms.
+Waiver forms are available in Health Services located on the second floor of the Mulva Family Fitness and Sports Center.